SubjectDeltaV/FortressAssault/Release/Readme.txt

 			-Adopted Semantic Versioning
 			2.1.1
 				-Removed Un-authorized redistribution of SourceMod & MetaMod, users wishing to host will need to install these on the server to host
+			2.1.2
+				-Updated Scripts and files to reflect removal of mod from files